opendistro/for-elasticsearch-docs/docs/kibana/get-started.md

 7. Once you’re satisfied with your visualization, choose *Save* to save it for future use.
 Every time you make changes to your visualization you can either save it as a new visualization with a new name, or overwrite the previous visualization.
 The advantage with Kibana and live streaming data is that your visualizations are updated in real-time.

 With the *weather-forecast* index pattern example, you can create sample visualizations such as the following:

+### Bar Chart

 ![Bar Chart](../for-elasticsearch-docs/docs/images/kibana-bar chart.png)

 This vertical bar graph shows the maximum temperature in four cities for a specific time range.

 ## Step 6: Create Dashboards

 The Kibana Dashboard is information-dense and customizable.
 It lets you to select graphs and charts that you’ve already created and lay them out for easy analysis.
-And also create multiple dashboards, each tailored to a view that you care about.
+You can also create multiple dashboards, each tailored to a view that you care about.

 To create a new dashboard, do the following.